tqzamf/shibboleth-friendly-discovery/README.md

 * `discovery/embed`: a javascript snippet that embeds `discovery/friendly`,
-	replacing the element with `id="shibboleth-discovery"` (which can be the `<script>` tag that embeds the script, or any other element declared before the `<script>` tag). for correct operation, the embedding page must not use the namespaces `shibboleth-discovery*` (CSS, HTML IDs, Cookies) and `shibbolethDiscovery*` (JavaScript). the snippet will use jQuery to do the embedding if jQuery is present in the embedding page, and fall back to plain old DOM methods if no jQuery is found.
+	replacing the element with `id="shibboleth-discovery"` (which can be the `<script>` tag that embeds the script, or any other element declared before the `<script>` tag).

+	for correct operation, the embedding page must not use the namespaces `shibboleth-discovery*` (CSS, HTML IDs, Cookies) and
+	`shibbolethDiscovery*` (JavaScript). the snippet will use jQuery to do the embedding if jQuery is present in the embedding page, and fall back to plain old DOM methods if no jQuery is found.

+* `discovery/integrate`: identical to `discovery/embed`, but intended for
+	tighter integration into the host page. it relies on the host page for CSS and jQuery; there are no fallbacks.

+	for correct operation, the embedding page must provide jQuery ≥1.11.2 as well as suitable CSS styles for the discovery elements within the `shibboleth-discovery` div.
+See `disco.css` in the WAR for example styles.
+The host page shouldn't otherwise use the namespaces `shibboleth-discovery*` (HTML IDs, Cookies) and `shibbolethDiscovery*`
+	(JavaScript) in any way if possible.

 each of the discovery method takes the following parameters: